MANOS246-bit/Windows-Services-Advanced-Lab/README.md

 **Result**

 * Changed the network adapter from NAT to Bridged.
-* Successfully restored communication between virtual machines.
+* Successfully restored network communication between the host and virtual machine.

 ---